uogbuji/mlx-notes/assets/resources/2024/ragbasics/files/rag-basics1.md

 pip install ogbujipt qdrant_client sentence_transformers
 ```

 Listing 4 vectorizes the same markdown documents as before, and then does a sample retrieval, using Qdrant.
+With the `text_split` function, available in [OgbujiPT](https://github.com/OoriData/OgbujiPT), I split by Markdown paragraphs (`\n\n`), with a guideline that chunks should be kept under 100 characters where possible.

 ### Listing 4 (qdrant_build_db.py): Switch to Qdrant for content database from markdown files on disk